 Number 7: A History Lover’s Dream

-Ever wanted to see the sinister Nazi Rally grounds in Nuremberg or the magnificent castles that line the Rhine River in Germany?
-Have you ever been curious about the history of Swiss chocolate or wondered how French delicacies came to popularity?
-Whatever your interest, river cruising offers you an intimate look at European and world history.
+Ever wanted to see the magnificent castles that line the Rhine River in Germany?
+Or have you ever been curious about the history of Swiss chocolate or perhaps wondered how French delicacies came to popularity?
+Whatever your interest may be, river cruising offers you an intimate look at European and world history.
 You also get to enjoy delicious food!

 Number 8: Unique Scenery